An Era Ends: The Final Demise of the White Star Line

 Shaw Savill & Albion Lines would continue on and "take" the names of the old White Star Line vessels with the introduction of their Corinthic Class Liners in the 1940's - Ceramic, Athenic, Corinthic, Gothic, Delphic etc

-The White Star Line passenger tender, Nomadic still exists today, has returned to her builders in Belfast, (after 95 years) and is awaiting refurbishing.
+The White Star Line passenger tender, Nomadic still exists today, she was refurbished by her original builders in Belfast, (after 95 years) and has been completely restored.

 The last original White Star Line ship in service was the 3rd Britannic which was scrapped in 1962.